-It is anticipated that the cyanide concentration in the TCA will be lower than the MMER effluent requirements for cyanide and therefore will be "on the lower end of the toxicity scale".
+Estimates of the water quality of the TCA in the DAR were based on a project which processed ore from both Nicholas Lake and Ormsby.
+Recent geochemical characterization of tailings produced from processing only Ormsby ore indicates that the cyanide concentration in the TCA will be considerable lower than the MMER effluent requirements for Total Cyanide at the time of the expected greatest concentration, and therefore will be "on the lower end of the toxicity scale".

-The following is a brief description of the cyanide destruction circuit, the functioning of the tailings pond and how these lower levels of cyanide will be reached.
-The exclusion of Nicholas Lake Ore is likely to reduce the overall cyanide usage, as a smaller percentage of ore will be entering the concentrate circuit when less sulphide ore is being put through the mill.
+The following is a brief description of the cyanide destruction circuit, the functioning of the tailings pond and how these lower levels of cyanide will be achieved.
+The exclusion of Nicholas Lake Ore has been shown to reduce the overall cyanide usage, as a smaller percentage of ore will be entering the concentrate circuit when less sulphide ore is being processed in the mill.

-The $SO_2$ -Air process is accepted as an effective method of removing soluble cyanides from wastewater.
+The SO2-Air process is accepted as an effective method of removing soluble cyanides from wastewater.
 The process was developed approximately 30 years ago by INCO and has been used in over 80 mining operations worldwide.
 The process has a track record of being able of reducing total cyanide in leach effluents to less than 1 mg per liter (Mudder et.al, no date).
 Examples include Lac Mineral's Colosseum (0.4 mg/L), Westmin's Premier Gold (< 0.2 mg/L), and Homestake Chevron's Golden Bear (0.3 mg/L).

 Tyhee ore will be ground and gold will be separated by froth flotation.
-This process will concentrate the gold into approximately 10 percent of the original ore volume for cyanide leaching, while the remaining 90 percent will be sent to the TCA as flotation tailings without cyanide.
+This process will concentrate the gold into approximately 6 percent of the original ore volume for cyanide leaching, while the remaining 94percent will be sent to the TCA as flotation tailings without cyanide.

-The barren leached concentrate slurry, consisting of approximately 10 percent of the total mill throughput processed will flow to a process thickener.
-This device will remove much of the cyanide solution from the slurry for reuse in the process, raising the solids content from approximately 35 percent solids to 50 percent solids.
-The thickened tailings slurry will then be treated by the $SO_2$ -Air process to reduce the remaining cyanide.
+The barren leached concentrate slurry, consisting of approximately 6 percent of the total mill throughput processed will flow to a process thickener.
+This device will remove much of the cyanide solution from the slurry for reuse in the process, raising the solids content from approximately 35 percent to 50 percent.
+The thickened tailings slurry will then be treated by the SO_2 -Air process to reduce the remaining cyanide.

 This flotation tailings slurry will be thickened to approximately 50 percent solids (same as the cyanide leach tailings) in another process thickener.
-As discussed previously (IR 1-1-1), the TCA design currently being considered will deposit flotation tailings to the north and south, and cyanide leach concentrate tailings will be sub-aqueously deposited in the center portion of the berm-divided TCA.
+As discussed previously (IR 1-1-1), the TCA design currently being considered will deposit flotation tailings to the north and south cells of the TCA, and cyanide leach concentrate tailings will be sub-aqueously deposited in the center portion of the berm-divided TCA.
 The water associated with both tailings streams will preferentially collect in the area of the leached concentrate tailings.
-Dilution from flotation tailings water, which will be approximately ten times the volume of leach concentrate tailings, combined with the cyanide destruction circuit will produce a cyanide concentration less than 0.1 mg/L, well below the MMER cyanide standard of 1 mg/L.
+Dilution from flotation tailings water, which will be approximately 19 times the volume of leach concentrate tailings, combined with the cyanide destruction circuit will produce a cyanide concentration less than 0.1 mg/L, well below the MMER Total Cyanide standard of 1 mg/L.